 General Food Law

-European citizens need to have access to safe and wholesome food of the highest standard.
+European citizens need to have access to safe and wholesome food of highest standards.

 A series of food incidents in late 1990s draw attention to the need to establish general principles and requirements concerning food and feed law at Union level.
-Accordingly, the European Commission developed an integrated approach to food safety 'fromfarm to table', primarily set out in its White Paper on Food Safety .
+Accordingly, the European Commission developed an integrated approach to food safety 'from farm to fork', primarily set out in its White Paper on Food Safety.
 It covers all sectors of the food chain, including feed production, primary production, food processing, storage, transport and retail sale.